Basics

 Ultimately, life history research is an interpretive, narrative-based approach that aims to provide a comprehensive, in-depth, and contextually embedded understanding of individuals' or groups' life experiences.
 It offers valuable insights into how people interpret their world and how their lives are shaped by and shape the wider social, cultural, and historical context.

-That said, when collecting life history information, challenges abound in terms of painting as comprehensive a picture as possible.
+That said, when collecting life history information, challenges abound in terms of painting as complete a picture as possible.
 How do you document a subject's early childhood, for example?
 How do the environmental factors that an individual encounters influence their behavior?
 How have an individual's current attitudes evolved over the course of time?
 As a researcher engaged in life history research fills in the more nuanced details of a person's life, the data collection undoubtedly becomes more challenging, but also more rewarding.

 What are examples of life history?